 (In other words: Everything meat-eaters claim can only come from meat, actually only comes from the plants the animals eat.)

-All fruits and vegetables contain protein, but the amounts are usually small.
+All fruits and vegetables contain protein.
+Examples:

 • Seitan, Soybeans (such as in Tofu, Tempeh, and Edamame)